 - 6. For the purpose of defining "hours worked", the following shall apply: - a.
-Hours worked shall include all actual hours worked. - b.
+Hours worked shall include all hours worked. - b.
 Hours worked shall also include all paid leave hours, except compensatory time off.
-This means that hours worked includes medical leave, family leave, bereavement leave, vacation time, holiday leave, or any other form of paid leave, except compensatory time off.
+This means that hours worked includes medical leave, family leave, bereavement leave, vacation time, holiday leave, or any other form of paid leave, except for compensatory time off.

-ARTICLE 12 - CALLBACK TIME
+ARTICLE 13 - ASSIGNED STANDBY AND CALLBACK TIME

-An employee who is eligible to receive overtime pay shall receive a minimum credit of three-hours (or the actual time worked if over three hours) of overtime as provided by this Memorandum of Understanding (MOU) if the employee reports to a job site in response to a call from a supervisor, Department Manager or designee of the City of Fort Bragg, or in response to a call out by the Police Department or City facility alarm-initiated call.
+- An employee who is eligible to receive overtime pay shall receive a minimum credit of three-hours (or the actual time worked if over three hours) of overtime as provided by this Memorandum of Understanding (MOU) if the employee reports to a job site in response to a call from a supervisor, Department Manager or designee of the Department Manager or City Manager, or in response to a call out by the Police Department or City facility alarm-initiated call. - 2.
 Such employee shall not be considered to be in a stand-by status or eligible for stand-by pay.

-If an employee is called back a subsequent time during a given three-hour period, such employee is not entitled to an additional minimum three hours of overtime.
-Employees may not initiate their own callbacks.
-An employee responding to an authorized call out may call in a second employee if the situation requires a second person to safely and/or effectively deal with the call incident
+- a.
+If an employee is called back a subsequent time during a given three-hour period, such employee is not entitled to an additional minimum three hours of overtime. - b.
+Employees may not initiate their own callbacks. - c.
+An employee responding to an authorized call out may call in additional employee(s) if the situation requires additional employees to safely and/or effectively deal with the call incident at Water and Wastewater Treatment Facility